 - Free British Cycling Bronze membership for regional commissaires and above which entitles them to all member discounts

 - Free clothing for regional commissaires and above

 - Commissaire Matters newsletter

 - Support from the officials education team and regional events officers

-Qualified commissaires will be required to support trainee commissaires and events at all levels, to enable growth, development and ensure sustainability of the programme.
+Qualified commissaires will be required to support trainee commissaires and events at all levels, to enable growth, development and ensure sustainability.